eiskalteschatten/developersnotebook/README.md

 ### Windows

-See [Windows.md](https://github.com/eiskalteschatten/developersnotebook/blob/master/Windows.md) for more information about the setup.
+See [Windows.md](https://github.com/eiskalteschatten/developersnotebook/blob/master/Windows.md) for more information about the setup. **Note: Windows is not supported yet, but support is on its way.**

 ## Building with Docker